hazae41/cascade/README.md

 ## Why

-It took me 1 year to manage JavaScript streams in such a way as to avoid headaches, fortunately you can skip this and never get any headache (and even avoid Safari bugs!)
+It took me 1 year to manage JavaScript streams in such a way as to avoid headaches, fortunately you can skip this struggle and never get any headache (and even avoid Safari bugs!)

 ## Features